Welcome to Nic's Fix!

 If you've found a new fix for an issue and it's not listed here, please contact me so it can be added with your name on it!

 Root Cause: Many are caused by failed software, or failed / interrupted software update.
-Some are hardware issues, usually on the logic board, but in rare cases it is caused by other faulty hardware, like physical damage to the display.
-It is typically not possible to tell if yours is h/w or s/w caused without connecting to it via USB.
+Some are hardware issues, usually on the logic board, usually the NAND or it's BGA.
+In rare cases it is caused by other faulty hardware, like physical damage to the display.
+It is typically not possible to tell if yours is h/w or s/w without connecting to it via USB and attempting to restore.

 The scripts / tools to accomplish this are FREE to use and linked below, do not pay anyone for them!

-This would not be possible without tihmstar and David Ryskalczyk's work!
-All I did was provide some hardware and test their solution.
+Credit is due to tihmstar and David Ryskalczyk for making this happen!
+All I did was provide a bricked pod, then test, and document their process.
 Consider donating to them, especially if you've successfully restored your HomePod.

 diode legend